moesteelo/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this module I believe was to show us how to gather tables and graphs based on data that is being given.
-By using excel we can extract data into a visualization method that can be presented and be given a clear view what stockholders or investors can see over a period.
+By using excel we can extract data into a visualization method that can be presented and be given a clear view of what stockholders or investors can see over a period of time.
 In Louise’s data we can see how outcomes are affected by their launch dates and their goals.

 ## Analysis and Challenges